 Check and care for your feet every day.
 This is very important when you already have nerve or blood vessel damage or foot problems.

 Make sure you wear the right kind of shoes.
-Ask your doctor what is right for you.
+Ask your doctor what type of shoe is right for you.

 There are many diabetes resources that can help you understand more about type 2 diabetes.
 You can also learn ways to manage your condition so you can live well with diabetes.